htilt/strabo/strabo/readme.md

 #

-_The data migration tool (Alembic) and documentation generating engines (Sphinx and JSDoc) must be installed and configured separately.
+_The data migration tool (Alembic) and documentation generating engine (Sphinx) must be installed and configured separately.
 See their websites for instructions on how to do so._

 #